bmoyer/CSC155/As5/README.txt

 Author: Ben Moyer
 Date: 10/23/13
 = Description =
-iManip is a simpel shell that can take various command names and return the result of the command to the user.
+iManip is a simple shell that can take various command names and return the result of the command to the user.
 Supported commands are as follows:
 -bit_shift_left X Y returns integer X shifted left Y places -bit_shift_right X Y returns integer X shifted right Y places -bit_and X Y returns X <bitwise AND> Y